mattischrome/console-blog/content/posts/the-amber-world/index.md

 - Insomnia
 - Eleven
 title: The Amber World
-heroImage: ../../assets/images/defaultHero.jpg
-description: My earliest memory is waking up in Queen Alexandra hospital in Cosham after an operation on my ears
 ---
 My earliest memory is waking up in Queen Alexandra hospital in Cosham after an operation on my ears.
 I must have been about four years old and it was the middle of the night.
 I was in a room on my own and the door was locked.
 It had been daylight only seconds before so I got out of the bed and walked to the window to look incredulously out at the amber world that lay beyond.